Have you ever wanted to keep a rainbow-colored Chameleon?

-As well as being exported to the pet trade they also started disappearing due to deforestation.
-You can now only purchase captive bred Panther Chameleons.
+As well as being exported to the pet trade they also started disappearing due to deforestation in their natural habitat.
+You can now only purchase captive-bred Panther Chameleons.

 Unfortunately many species of Chameleon do not adjust to life in captivity very well.
 Many die during shipping or shortly after their arrival due to stress and poor husbandry.
 Lizards that survive their first four weeks in captivity have a much higher chance of living another two or three years.

-Males are hardier than females and because of this are more expensive.
+Males are harder than females and because of this are more expensive.

 Many experienced keepers have successfully housed Chameleons in their homes for several years.
 However, if you are looking for your first pet reptile then you would be better looking for a leopard gecko or bearded dragon.

-The habitat requirements for this species is very simple.
+The habitat requirements for this species are very simple.

 They need a large mesh cage with lots of space and branches to climb.
 They also like warm temperatures and high humidity to reflect their natural environment.